JuanPChicaC/JuanPChicaC/README.md

 <br>
 <div>
   <a style = "text-indent: 10%;">
-    This repository contains all the explanation related with the model that was used in the service
+    This repository contains all the explanation related with the model that was used in the service.
+Additionally, it contains the used library to generalize the usage of optimization model for any possible selected portfolio.
   </a>
 </div>